 The GUS was not designed to be a perfect clone of a prior standard, and build on that, unlike most other sound cards.
 Eg, the original Sound Blaster was basically an AdLib with a joystick port and a DMA-driven DAC for digital audio added.
 Later Sound Blasters and clones would in turn build on 100% AdLib/Sound Blaster compatibility.
 Likewise, the Roland MT-32 set a standard.
 Roland Sound Canvas set another standard (General MIDI), and also included an MT-32 compatibility mode (which wasn’t quite 100% though).
-Most other MIDI devices would also try to be compatible with MT-32 and/or Sound Canvas.
+Most other MIDI devices would also try to be compatible with Sound Canvas/General MIDI, and sometimes even MT-32.

 The GUS was different.
 Being a RAM-based wavetable synthesizer, it most closely resembles the Amiga’s Paula chip.
 Which is something completely alien to PCs.
 You upload samples, which you can then play at any pitch and volume, anywhere in the stereo image (panning).
 While there was a brave attempt at a software layer to make the thing compatible with Sound Blaster (SBOS), the nature of the hardware didn’t lend itself very well to simulating the Yamaha OPL2 FM chip.
 So the results weren’t that great.